|Course coordinator(s)||ir. PAM van Zwieten|

 - evaluate the effectiveness of measures taken to change and adapt marine resource use and management;

-- assess a marine resources management problem and design, present and defend a potential solution.
+- assess a specific marine or freshwater resource use management problem with the tools provided and design, present and defend a potential solution.

 - follow lectures;